SamBumgardner/Intro-To-Video-Game-Development/about_our_class.md

+# About Our Class
+As a class exercise, we will each use git and GitHub to add our own little autobiography to this file!
+## Kellie Behm
 Hi, I'm Kellie Behm.
 I'm in my last semester studying actuarial maths with a computer science minor.
 I like to:
  * bake and cook, I bake a lot of bread